vxanthop/GTOV-clinical-trials/README.md

-# :pill: Appathon-NTUA  Statistical Analysis on the GTOV Dataset
+# :pill: Statistical Analysis on the GTOV Dataset

-Web application project for the 2019-2020 Internet and Applications course @ ECE-NTUA.

 ## :memo: Description